Replace a Lost or Stolen Employment Document (EAD Card)

 Get a new I-20 from the Office of Global Services.

-Gather and prepare all the items you need to send in your application to the government to replace a lost or stolen EAD.
+Decide how you want to file your application to the government to replace a lost or stolen EAD.

 - A copy of the approval notice you received for your OPT application AND a copy of the barcode sheet that came with your EAD (if possible)